Marcela Lobo Crenier

 Marcela Lobo Crenier (born September 12, 1959), is a Mexican artist from Mexico City whose work is distinguished by the depiction of everyday objects in strong, bright colors, often using color schemes associated with Mexico.
-She began her career in 1986 in Cancun doing etching, but moved to Mexico City and into painting by 1991.
-Most of her work is acrylics on canvas but she is also noted for her work with painting ceramics with Uriarte Talavera.
-She has also done painting on wood, created ceramics, collages and even shoe decoration and has been exhibited both individually and collectively in Mexico, Europe and the United States.
+She began her career in 1986 in Cancun doing etching, but she moved to Mexico City in 1991 and changed her focus to painting.
+Most of her work is acrylics on canvas, but she is also noted for painting ceramics with Uriarte Talavera.
+Her work includes additional mediums such as painted wood, self-made ceramics, collages, and shoe decoration.
+She has been exhibited both individually and collectively in Mexico, Europe, and the United States.

 Life

-Marcela Lobo Crenier was born on September 12, 1959, in Mexico City.
-Her father is an architect and her mother is a chef whose family has French heritage.
-She became involved and making craft at the very young age, remembering her childhood filled with cut paper, glue, scissors and more making objects of bright colors.
-She considers her talent to be a family inheritance, with a sister, Adriana, who is also a painter.
-Their shared interest in art bonds them rather than creates rivalry.
+Marcela Lobo Crenier was born on September 12, 1959 in Mexico City.
+Her father is an architect and her mother is a chef of French heritage.
+Lobo began making art at a young age and remembers her childhood filled with cut paper, glue, scissors, and making objects of bright colors.
+She considers her talent to be a family inheritance, sharing her artistic interests with her sister Adriana who is also a painter.
+She views this as a similarity that bonds them rather than creating a rivalry.

-She studied art and design at the Universidad Motolina in Mexico City, then took classes in photography and drawing the human figure at the Centro Cultural Arte Contemporaneo de México and studied painting at the workshop of Mercedes Escobar in Mexico City.
-Although she began her career in Cancun in etching, she continues to attend workshops and courses in various types of artistic expression such as ceramics and collage.
-However, she says that most of her training comes from the fact that she paints eight hours a day, every day, constantly learning through trial and error.
+Lobo studied art and design at the Universidad Motolina in Mexico City.
+She later took classes in photography and figure drawing at the Centro Cultural Arte Contemporaneo de México and studied painting at Mercedes Escobar's workshop.
+She continues to attend workshops and courses in various mediums such as ceramics and collage.
+However, she attributes most of her experience to painting for eight hours every day and learning through trial and error.